vicariousdrama/howto/lightning/nodeless-and-aws-serverless-example.md

 Click the [Create Function](https://us-east-1.console.aws.amazon.com/lambda/home?region=us-east-1#/create/function) button in the upper right corner.

 Lambda functions have a variety of parameters possible.
-For now, choose a suitable function name and leave the defaults for Runtime (Node.js 18.x at time of writing) and Architecture (x86_64).
+For now, choose a suitable function name.
+This example assumes the name `nodeless-example-api-handler`.
+Keep the Runtime of `Node.js 18.x` and Architecture set to `x86_64`.

-If you can't think of a name, choose something like `nodeless-example-api-handler`
+Click on the `Change default execution role` option, select `Use an existing role`.
+Specify the role name created above `nodeless-example-role`

 Click the `Create function` button.